Throughout your optometric journey, you will undoubtedly learn more information than you can possibly remember.

 Load them up on an iPad or your desktop, print them out on cardstock and store them in your desk, place printed sheets in a 3-ring binder—whatever way you want to keep them on hand, because these cheat sheets are perfect for quick reference!

 We hope these cheat sheets help you throughout your optometric journey, whether you are a student studying for boards, a new grad preparing for your first job, or a seasoned veteran who just needs a quick refresher every once in a while!

-While we make every effort to provide accurate information that is helpful to your practice of optometry, this information may contain errors and is not to be used in place of your own professional medical judgment.
-Under no circumstances shall EyesOnEyecare or CovalentCareers be responsible for damages arising from use of this information.
+While we make every effort to provide accurate information that is helpful to your optometry practice, this information may contain errors and is not to be used in place of your professional medical judgment.
+Under no circumstances shall EyesOnEyecare be responsible for damages arising from the use of this information.